jaguilarweb/store-node-api/steps.md

 Review if there is a reporter file and the jasmine-spec-reporter configurations.
 Also, check the jasmine.json file.

-when Models test are ok, I start advances tables.
+When Models test are ok then I can create advances tables (foreing keys). e.g orders and orders_products tables